XLNC-Deoxys/WRO-FE25/README.md

 We installed all the motors vertically to make the robot smaller.
 Our brick is positioned with the battery forward to shift the center of gravity to the font wheels to increase treir grip.
 The steering motor works without gears for increased speed and precision.
 The width of our robot is 16 cm and the length of our robot is 15.9 cm, which allows us to park perpendicularly.
-Gears on the rear motors are 3:1 (excluding differential) and diameter of the wheels is 56 mm, all this increases the accuracy of odometry.
+Gears on the rear motors are 3:1 (excluding differential) and diameter of the wheels is 56 mm.
 Our robot is rear-wheel drive.
 This greatly simplifies the design and improves maintainability.
 We have a differential on the rear axle, which helps reduce the turning radius.
-By using Ackermann steering geometry, we increase the accuracy of odometry, prevent wheel spin, and reduce the turning radius.
-The real Ackermann 5 linkage steering geometry and it's differnces from the 4 linkage approximation are described in the [Design of an Ackermann-type steering mechanism research](https://www.researchgate.net/publication/265755401_Design_of_an_Ackermann_Type_Steering_Mechanism).
-But the real 5 linkage Ackermann steering geometry can't be made from Lego.
-We used black parts when building the robot to make it look stylish and similar to the Batmobile.
+Last year we tried to use the Ackerman steering system.
+The backlash was too big, we decided to abandon this mechanism this year.
+This allowed to increase the maximum rotation angle and simplify the design.
 3D models of the robot made in BrickLink Studio 2.0 and Pixy2 mount are located in the [Models](https://github.com/XLNC-Deoxys/WRO-FE25/tree/main/Models) folder.
 Building instructions located in the [Instruction](https://github.com/XLNC-Deoxys/WRO-FE25/tree/main/Instruction.pdf) file.

 тут рендер робота (когда закончиим)
 <div align=center>